 In order to strengthen the gut flora it can be a good alternative to complement the diet with supplements.
 However, a healthy diet is usually sufficient and should be prioritized.

-Synbiotic is a food supplement based on over 15 years of clinical studies.
-After isolating and screening about 500 types of lactic acid bacteria, four bacterial strains were selecteded and patented – Lactobacillus paracasei, Pediococcus pentosaceus, Lactobacillus plantarum and Leuconostoc mesenteroides.
+Synbiotic is a food supplement based on over 20 years of clinical studies.
+After isolating and screening about 500 types of lactic acid bacteria, four bacterial strains were selected and patented – Lactobacillus paracasei, Pediococcus pentosaceus, Lactobacillus plantarum and Leuconostoc mesenteroides.
 The four strains belong to species of bacteria which are a natural part of the intestinal flora.
 These bacteria can also be naturally found in food.

 The supplement combines the four bacteria with four types of plant fibre: pectin from citrus fruits, inulin from chicory root, resistant starch from corn, and beta-glucan from oats.
 These four fibres work as fuel for the bacteria which allows them to thrive.
 Synbiotic is produced in Sweden.

-Synbiotic is available in two versions – Synbiotic15 and Synbiotic40 Enhanced.
-Synbiotic15 contains 15 billion lactic acid bacteria and 4 grams of fiber per dose and is suitable for strengthening and maintaining a good gut flora.
+Synbiotic is available in three versions – Synbiotic15 Daily, Synbiotic40 Enhanced and Synbiotic Gut-Brain.
+Synbiotic15 Daily contains 15 billion lactic acid bacteria and 4 grams of fiber per dose and is suitable for strengthening and maintaining a good gut flora.
 Synbiotic40 Enhanced is a stronger version containing 40 billion lactic acid bacteria and 8 grams of fiber per dose.
 Synbiotic40 Enhanced is therefore suitable for those who have a severe imbalance in the intestinal flora or in cases where the body is stressed and needs an extra boost.
+Synbiotic Gut-Brain contains 40 billion lactic acid bacteria and 4 grams of fiber per dose and also contains vitamins B6, B9 and B12 that contribute to normal psychological function.